MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-how-to-connect.md

 ![Screenshot showing Dialog box to connect console to server.](./media/manage-consoles-how-to-connect/om2016-operations-console-connect-to-server.png)

 ::: moniker range="= sc-om-2016"
-### To connect an Operations console to a management server
+### Connect an Operations console to a management server

+Follow these steps to connect an Operations console to a management server:

 1. To open the Operations console, select **Start** and then select **Microsoft System Center 2016\Operations Console**.